California governor signs bills to tackle state's water crisis

-SACRAMENTO (Reuters) - California Governor Jerry Brown on Tuesday signed more than a dozen bills aimed at improving access to water in the state, where drought is common and tension is high over the competing needs of residents, agriculture and the environment.
+SACRAMENTO, Oct 8 (Reuters) - California Governor Jerry Brown on Tuesday signed more than a dozen bills aimed at easing access to water in the state, where drought is common and tension is high over the competing needs of residents, agriculture and the environment.

 “California needs more high quality water, and recycling is key to getting there,” Brown, a Democrat, said in his signing message.
 To speed the effort, Brown also proposed consolidating the responsibility for all water-quality programs under a single agency, the state Water Resources Board.